isomerpages/moe-presbyterianhigh/_academic-departments/Humanities.md

 Humanities Talent Development Programme

-‘Thinkers with a Heart, Advocating for a World of Positive Change.’
+‘Thinkers with a Heart, Advocating for a World of Positive Change.’&nbsp;

 The Humanities Talent Development Programme (HTDP) aims to develop students to be the voice of Humanities.
 We attune students to look at contemporary issues from multiple lenses, think critically and generate human-centric viable solutions.
 These opportunities exposed students to authentic experiences related to the Humanities as they become global citizens who are able to speak for Humanities for the past, present and future.